-The principal activity of the IFA Stadium Development Company Limited ("the company") during the year was the development and operation of the National Football Stadium for Northern Ireland.
+The IFA Stadium Development Company Limited ("the company") is a 100% owned subsidiary of the Irish Football Association Limited and its principal activity during the year was the development and operation of the National Football Stadium for Northern Ireland.
 The company is a private company limited by shares and is incorporated and domiciled in the UK.
 The address of its registered office is The National Football Stadium, Donegall Avenue, Belfast, BT12 6LW.